 Step 3 - Configure and Deploy the the Connector in Apps Script

 The Connector Script is what allows your SendSafely Dropzone to connect to the Jira platform.
 The script receives the SendSafely generated secure link and related metadata, and updates the target Jira issue using the Jira API (authenticated using the API token from Step 1 above).
-If the issue is unable to be updated via the API call, a the connector will send a notification email to the Dropzone owner with details of the error that occurred.
+If the issue is unable to be updated via the API call, the connector will send a notification email to the Dropzone owner with details of the error that occurred.

 3a.
 Copy the Connector Template into your Google Drive